Zarina Diyas: 2015: Great start, second-half slump

 Diyas came to the Shenzhen Open as part of Australian Open warm-up, where she got to the quarterfinal, losing to Zheng Saisai.
 Next week, she made another quarterfinal at the Hobart International, where Alison Riske stopped her from progressing further.
 Diyas was seeded 31st in singles at the Australian Open.
 She beat qualifier Urszula Radwańska of Poland in three sets in the first round and then unseeded Slovak Anna Karolína Schmiedlová in the second round in three sets, but she lost her third-round match against No. 2 seed and finalist Maria Sharapova, in straight sets.
-Diyas also played doubles with South African Chanelle Scheepers, and they advanced to the second round before losing to the 16th-seeded German team of Julia Görges and Anna-Lena Grönefeld, in straight sets.
+Diyas also played doubles with South African Chanelle Scheepers, and they advanced to the second round, before losing to the 16th-seeded German team of Julia Görges and Anna-Lena Grönefeld, in straight sets.

 In February, she traveled to Asia, playing at first in Pattaya at the Thailand Open, where she lost at the beginning of the tournament.
 At the Dubai Tennis Championships, a Premier 5 tournament, she won against two German players, Annika Beck and Andrea Petkovic, before she lost to Ekaterina Makarova in the next round.
-At the Qatar Open, she defeated Ons Jabeur in the first round, but Petkovic avenged her early Dubai exit by beating Diyas in the second round.
+At the Qatar Ladies Open, she defeated Ons Jabeur in the first round, but Petkovic avenged her early Dubai exit by beating Diyas in the second round.
 At the Indian Wells Open, she got a bye in the first round for being seed No. 28.
 In the next round, she beat Donna Vekić before losing to Serena Williams.
 At the Miami Open, she also got a bye but lost in the second round to CiCi Bellis.

 The clay-court season didn't start well for Diyas, as she lost in first round of the Charleston Open.
 Diyas followed up this performance by making double-bagel against Sabine Lisicki in the first round of the Premier-level Stuttgart Open but later did not make it to the quarterfinal, losing to Sara Errani.
 Her next step was Premier Mandatory Madrid Open, where she lost in round one to Carla Suárez Navarro.
 Next week, she played at the Italian Open, where she beat Tsvetana Pironkova before she lost to seed No. 6, Eugenie Bouchard.
 She finished clay season with playing at the French Open as 32nd seed.
 There, she defeated qualifier Dinah Pfizenmaier in the first round in straight sets, but lost to Alison Van Uytvanck in the following round.